Note: in this FAQ, the term ponies also refers to zebras, dragons, cats, and other various animals. We do not discriminate here at PonyAR.

 Unlike Pokémon Fusion, the ponies don't swap their faces or their cutie marks or something else!

 It would be a bit harder to do something like that, and I'm not really sure how the faces could be swapped.
 The cutie marks, now that sounds more doable, but I can't really think of an easy and efficient way to do that.
-Sorry, you'll have to stick to colours for now!
+Sorry, you'll have to stick to just seeing ponies with weird colors I'm afraid!

 Can I use the result of one of the fusions somewhere else?